aspose-cells-cloud/aspose-cells-cloud-go/README.md

+## There are major problems with v24.5.0 and it does not work properly, please use v24.5.1.

-## Feature & Enhancements in Version 24.5
+## Feature & Enhancements in Version 24.5.1

 Full list of issues covering all changes in this release: